vlazed/StopMotionHelper/README.md

 YMMV with these changes.
 Currently, some features may lack implementations.
 I will defer implementation until I receive further UI feedback.

-Let me know what I can do to improve the UI/UX!
+If you want to discuss UI changes, [you can do it here.](https://github.com/vlazed/StopMotionHelper/issues/3) Let me know what I can do to improve the UI/UX!

 ### 1280 x 720